pete-arif/epg/README.md

  - Access to the new RTM Klik SiteIni

 # What's Available in the guides
-This part is messy in weareblahs.github.io/epg.
-See original page (https://github.com/weareblahs/epg) for correct formatting.
 | (Provider) | Astro | unifi TV | RTM Klik | MYTV Broadcasting / myFreeview |
 |--|--|--|--|--|
 | Channel Logos | ✓ | ✓ | ✓ (Not Transparent) | ✓ (RTM Klik sources are not transparent) |